Mohammed Fuseini: Sturm Graz

+Union SG

 Fuseini joined Belgian Pro League club Union Saint-Gilloise on a permanent three-year deal in July 2024, contributing nine league goals as a regular starter and substitute as Union claimed their first league title since 1935.

+On 1 September 2026, Fuseini joined EFL Championship club Derby County on loan with an option to buy in the summer of 2027.
+Fuseni made his Derby County debut in 5 September 2026, in a 3–0 defeat at West Ham United.
+Fuseini scored his first Derby County goal on 19 September, scoring 90th+3 minute equaliser in a 1–1 draw at Burnley.

 International career

 He debuted and scored his first goal for Ghana on 31 May 2025 during the 2025 Unity Cup third-place playoff, which Ghana won 4–0 against Trinidad and Tobago.